 When to see a doctor

 If your symptoms have not improved within two weeks with basic, at-home remedies such as rest and ice, you should see a doctor for evaluation and treatment.
 During your visit, your doctor will ask about your injury, the pain you are experiencing, and whether you have had prior injuries to your hip.
-Often, trochanteric bursitis is associated with a tight iliotibial band, which runs along the outside of your hip.
-Your doctor will examine your hip where the bursae are located, looking for signs of tenderness or tightness, and may recommend an x-ray or other tests to help rule out other factors causing you pain.
+Often, trochanteric bursitis is associated with a tight iliotibial band outside your hip.
+Your doctor will examine your hip where the bursae are located, looking for signs of tenderness or tightness, and may recommend an X-ray or other tests to help rule out other causes of outer thigh pain, such as arthritis or tendon tears.

 Non-operative treatment